zarate-systems/laravel-filterable/readme.md

 http://your-aplication.test/users?name=john
 ```

-## App demo
-You can see the app demo in this URL:

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.